Sonoma County State Parks

-But there's actually a fun and easy way to try: just visit Sonoma County's eleven state parks, each of which occupies unique terrain in this famous Northern California region, just north of San Francisco.
+But there's actually a fun and easy way to try: Just visit Sonoma County's 11 state parks, each of which occupies unique terrain in this famous Northern California region, just north of San Francisco.

 Maybe you're seeking a day that lets you enjoy the outdoors while soaking up some important California history?
-Petaluma Adobe State Historic Park (SHP) is a great place to learn about the rancho system that existed before California became part of the U. S. Or learn about the Russian fur traders who once lived on the north coast at what is now Fort Ross SHP.
-At Sonoma SHP, located in buildings on or near Sonoma’s historic plaza, you can visit the last California mission (built in 1823), tour General Mariano Vallejo’s home, and more.
-And at Jack London SHP you’ll tour the home and farm buildings of that adventurous early 20th-century writer (and also hike, picnic, and visit the small museum).
+Petaluma Adobe State Historic Park is a great place to learn about the rancho system that existed before California became part of the U. S. Or learn about the Russian fur traders who once lived on the north coast at what is now Fort Ross State Historic Park.

-Austin Creek State Recreation Area: With nearly 6,000 acres, featuring 20 miles of trails that run through meadows and woodlands and across rolling hills, Austin Creek SRA is a recreational dream.
-It's also adjacent to Armstrong Redwoods State Reserve with its majestic groves of redwood trees.
+With nearly 6,000 acres and 20 miles of trails that run through meadows and woodlands and across rolling hills, Austin Creek SRA is a recreational dream.
+It's also adjacent to Armstrong Redwoods with its majestic groves of redwood trees.

 This pristine reserve contains 317 forested acres and many rhododendrons.
 Each May these spectacular flowers burst into bloom and color the deep green of the forest with brilliant pink blossoms.
 For more details, read Gualala's Kruse Rhododendron State Reserve.

-Salt Point State Park: With 20 miles of hiking trails, over six miles of rugged coastline, and an underwater park, you can enjoy a variety of picnicking, hiking, horseback riding, fishing, skin and scuba diving, and camping.
+With 20 miles of hiking trails, over six miles of rugged coastline, and an underwater park, you can enjoy a variety of picnicking, hiking, horseback riding, fishing, skin and scuba diving, and camping.
 You can even walk through a pygmy forest.

-Sonoma Coast State Park: This series of beaches separated by rock bluffs and headlands extends 17 miles from Bodega Head to 4 miles north of Jenner.
+This series of beaches separated by rock bluffs and headlands extends 17 miles from Bodega Head to four miles north of Jenner.
 It features more than a dozen scenic points along coast Highway 1.

-Sugarloaf Ridge State Park: Sugarloaf Ridge State Park contains the headwaters of Sonoma Creek with 25 miles of trails for hiking and horseback riding.
-There’s also an observatory that’s frequently open to the public.
+Sugarloaf Ridge State Park contains the headwaters of Sonoma Creek with 25 miles of trails for hiking and horseback riding.
+Sugarloaf also includes Robert Ferguson Observatory, which is frequently open to the public.

-Trione-Annadel State Park: Trione-Annadel is an outdoor lover's paradise, offering almost 5,000 acres of rolling hills and 35 miles of trails for hikers, mountain bikers and equestrians.
+Trione-Annadel is an outdoor lover's paradise, offering almost 5,000 acres of rolling hills and 35 miles of trails for hikers, mountain bikers, and equestrians.
 Wildflowers bloom from January into September, but peak months are April and May.
 A fishing lake is perfect for anglers; sensational views attract photographers; and bird lovers can spend many happy hours here.